Selling a Print

 TO OFFER AN AUDUBON PRINT FOR SALE OR CONSIGNMENT

 If you wish to offer an Audubon print for sale to us, you must first AUTHENTICATE it.
 Please be sure you have read all information on this page before contacting me.

 If you are having trouble determining whether or not your print is "hand-colored," please realize that the term refers to hand-painted watercolor.
 Under magnification, the color LOOKS like watercolor paint.
 Buy yourself a cheap 10x loupe (costs about $10 or less) from a photo supply store and examine your print with the loupe right on top of it.
 It is generally not helpful to use a loupe on a framed print because you cannot get close enough to the print to bring the image into focus.
 Most of us know from first hand experience what watercolor looks like.
 USE KNOWLEDGE AND EXPERIENCE.
 Hand colored prints will have spots where the paint goes over or under the black ink lines, places where the colors smudge or overlap, etc. Printed color often -- BUT NOT ALWAYS -- shows a dot or some other type of regular pattern.
 If it doesn't have dots, but it doesn't look like watercolor, it is probably a different type of PRINTED COLOR.

-If you would like to contact me with regard to an original Audubon print you would like to sell, please do so by email.
+If you would like to contact me with regard to an original Audubon print you would like to sell, please do so via the contact form.
 I will need to know

 - the edition (Havell, Bien, Imperial Folio, octavo birds (including edition), octavo quads)